Knowledge base

 If the size of the snapshot differs from the size of the volume, only this read-only mode is available.

-This option allows you to mount the snapshot data image, enabling read-only access to the backup data.
+This option allows you to mount the snapshot data image, which allows read-only access to the backup data.

-For your information, here are some useful commands to leverage your backup:
+For information, here are useful commands to exploit your backup:

 - To access the main data volume:

-To find out which letter to use (/dev/vd?), use the command lsblk
+To know which letter to use (/dev/vd?), use the command lsblk:

 2. “Restore” mode

-Data volume restoration is an irreversible operation.
+Restoring the data volume is an irreversible operation.
 The data disk (vdb) will be replaced by the snapshot.
 At the end of the restoration, it will be necessary to remount the data volume so that your operating system refreshes the content.

 The following procedure and commands are provided for informational purposes only: